tdhock/tdhock.github.io/_posts/2024-06-25-application.md

 to choose [one of my
 publications](https://tdhock.github.io/publications/) that is
 interesting to you, and for which you think there would be an interesting future research project/publication.
-Then write me an email, in your own words (not copying from the publication), with
+Then write a summary, in your own words (not copying from the publication), that contains

 * Background: what is the problem setting and data?
 For example, in regression the data is a n x p input/feature matrix, an n-vector of outputs/labels, problem is learning a function which takes a p-dimensional input/feature vector and returns a real-valued output/prediction.
 * Previous work: what are the existing approaches for that problem, and what are their drawbacks that motivate a new algorithm?
 For example, in regression there are linear models, neural networks, boosting, etc.